UniMath/agda-unimath/src/synthetic-category-theory/synthetic-categories.lagda.md

 open preserves-associativity-composition-horizontal-composition-Synthetic-Category-Theory public
 ```

-#### We can prove that the inverse of the associator preservers horizontal composition.
+#### We can prove that the inverse of the associator preservers horizontal composition

 ```agda
 module _